denyshubh/cert-sync/README.md

-# cert-sync-controller
+# cert-sync

-`cert-sync-controller` is a Kubernetes controller that automatically syncs TLS certificates issued by [cert-manager](https://cert-manager.io/) to [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/).
+`cert-sync` is a Kubernetes controller that automatically syncs TLS certificates issued by [cert-manager](https://cert-manager.io/) to [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/).
 This enables seamless integration of Kubernetes-managed certificates with AWS services like Elastic Load Balancers and CloudFront, ensuring that your AWS resources always have the latest valid certificates without manual intervention.

 ## Description

-The `cert-sync-controller` watches for Kubernetes `Secret` resources of type `kubernetes.io/tls` that are annotated for synchronization.
+The `cert-sync` watches for Kubernetes `Secret` resources of type `kubernetes.io/tls` that are annotated for synchronization.
 When it detects a new or updated certificate issued by cert-manager, it checks if the certificate already exists in AWS ACM.
 If the certificate is new or has expired in ACM, the controller imports it into ACM.
 This process automates the distribution of certificates to AWS services, simplifies certificate management, and enhances security by keeping your AWS services up-to-date with the latest certificates issued in your Kubernetes cluster.

 ## Getting Started